GameBoyCymru/gps-ml-activity-prediction/README.md

 ## Example Usage

-To use any of the models for prediction, you can run any of the scripts (corresponding to the model), and modify the following line to provide the path to `.tsv` to test.
+To use any of the models for prediction, you can run any of the scripts (corresponding to the model), and modify the following line (may look slightly different) to provide the path to `.tsv` to test.

 <sub>The `.tsv` must include the following columns:`Date`, `Longitude`, `Latitude`, `Speed (km/h)`.</sub>